MLSTidbits/website/content/guides/setting-up-an-apt-package-repository/index.md

   --clearsign -o dists/stable/InRelease dists/stable/Release 2> /dev/null
 ```

 Replace `"Your Name"` with the name associated with your GPG key.
-This will create a detached signature file `Release.gpg` and a clearsigned `InRelease` file.
+This will create a detached signature file `Release.gpg` and a clear signed `InRelease` file.

 ## Step 7: Test Your Repository Locally